Powerful inaction, conspicuous absence, bountiful void

 Waging war by means of emptiness

-Maybe you feel in a different disposition, one of competition and warfare.
-To this, Sun Tzu, the master of War offers similar advice about the value of void.
+Maybe you feel in a different disposition, one of strong manly muscle, competition and warfare.
+To this, Sun Tzu, the limping master of War, who was carried to his battlefields, offers similar advice about the value of void.

-He counsels to attack the enemy where he is not, to strike the gaps, to bypass instead of confronting, to have no form and no plan, to leave no trace, to meet no one (to understand what he means read him).
+He counsels to attack the enemy where he is not, to strike the gaps, to bypass instead of confronting, to have no form and no plan, to leave no trace, to meet no one (to understand what he means read him long before your battles, in a few good translations).

 “To unfailingly take what you attack, attack where there is no defence.”
 [18]

 Secrets?
-Strategies to hide from traitors, spies and Big Brothers?
-Sun Tzu, as I remember, advised that the best defence is not to have them at all, at least not to formulate them, so that they are impossible to steal.
-I learned from this idea not to rush showing plans and goals and not to formulate rules until I must.
-In some occasions it is good to avoid even thinking about a subject when you are watched.
+Strategies to hide from traitors, spies and Big Brothers of the Internet?
+Sun Tzu, as I remember, advised that the best defence is not to have secrets at all, meaning not to formulate them, so that they are impossible to steal.
+I learned from this idea not to rush showing plans and goals that bind, and not to put rules in writing until I must**.
+In some occasions I had the experience that it is a survival strategy to avoid even thinking about a dangerous subject when you are watched.

-In a desperate position of weakness, conflict can be conducted by means of void.
+In a desperate position of weakness, conflict can be conducted by wielding void.

-“The 36 Stratagems”, the Chinese Machiavelli, describe this amazing ruse based on paradox and seeding of doubt.
+“The 36 Stratagems”, a Chinese Machiavelli, describe this amazing ruse based on paradox and seeding of doubt.

 Stratagem 32, the Stratagem of the Deserted Citadel notes: